exonum/exonum-doc/src/get-started/create-service.md

    (`CurrencyService`), and the configuration we have specified earlier
 3. Run the created node

-The demo blockchain can now be executed with the `cargo run --example demo` command.
+The demo blockchain can now be executed with the `RUST_LOG=info cargo run --example demo` command.

 ## Interact With Blockchain